 One thing that I’ve seen organizations do is make use of core hours in regards to the work schedule.

 There is a set time that employees must be present and available (whether online or onsite).
 Some ranges I’ve found are usually a 3-4 hour range (for example, 11 am - 2 pm).

 After that, employees are free to work when they want, as long as they get their work done.

 This core hours approach helps embrace the hybrid work model and will do wonders for employee engagement.

 A document-everything approach provides much-needed clarity that will help make hybrid working as smooth as possible.

 With the rise of homeworking, one of the challenges that arose was burnout.
 People had a hard time signing off.

 It’s much easier to simply leave the office and shut off compared to when you have your work at home as well.

-One clever solution someone told me that their organization did was setting up a Slack channel that more or less served as a coat rack.
+One clever solution someone told me was setting up a Slack channel that more or less served as a coat rack.
 When people were done for the day, they would say goodbye in the channel.

 It was the digital equivalent of seeing someone grab their coat off the coat rack at the end of the day—signaling it was time to start winding up for the day.